Graduate Probation, Disqualification, and Reinstatement

 - Students whose GPA places them on academic probation shall be informed in writing by the department/program's graduate coordinator or designee prior to the beginning of the next term (with a copy provided to the Dean of Graduate Studies).

-- The Dean of Graduate Studies shall inform Registration and Records when students have been placed on or removed from administrative probationary status so that student records can be updated.
+The Dean of Graduate Studies shall inform Registration and Records when students have been placed on or removed from administraive-academic probationary status so that student records can be updated.

-E. A student cannot be advanced to candidacy or continue in candidate status if s/he is on either academic or administrative probation.
+E. Without the approval of the Dean of Graduate Studies, a student cannot be advanced to candidacy if s/he is on either academic or administrative-academic probation.

-- The conditions in the remediation plan are not met within the period specified.
+- The conditions in the remediation plan (or removal of administrative-academic probation) are not met within the period specified; or

-- The student becomes subject to academic probation while on administrative probation.
+- The student becomes subject to academic probation while on administrative-academic probation; or

-- The student becomes subject to administrative probation for the same or similar reason for which he/she has been placed on administrative probation previously, although not currently in such status.
+- The student becomes subject to administrative-academic probation while on administrative-academic probation for the same or similar reason for which he/she has been placed on administrative-academic probation previously, although not currently in such status.

-C. In the event that a student fails the thesis/project defense, the student may repeat the thesis/project defense once.
-Failure at the second thesis/project defense will result in disqualification from a program.
+D. In the even that a student fails the thesis/project defense will result in disqualification from a program.
 The thesis/project committee will specify the time period and/or conditions of the repeated defense.

 Master's students should submit a petition requesting reinstatement to the Dean of Graduate Studies.
 The petition, along with a recommendation from the student's graduate coordinator, and will be forwarded to the reinstatement subcommittee of the Graduate Studies Committee.
 The subcommittee will make recommendations to the Dean of Graduate Studies, who has final authority to approve reinstatement.
 The size of the reinstatement subcommittee may vary, depending on the volume of applications, but shall have one member representing each college at a minimum.
 The subcommittee must evaluate the probable impact of any medical condition on previous unsatisfactory performance.
 If the student is approved for reinstatement, the Dean of Graduate Studies will send a letter granting reinstatement that specifies the conditions and time frame for achieving good standing.
 Students must achieve good standing to advance to candidacy and to be eligible to graduate.

-Reinstatement for credential students is handled by a separate process in the College of Education and is not governed by this document.
+Reinstatement for credential students is handled by a separate process in the School of Education and is not governed by this document.